Ice hockey at the 2014 Winter Olympics

 The ice hockey competitions of the 2014 Winter Olympics were played at two venues, located 300 meters from the other, within the Olympic Park in Sochi, Russia.
 The Bolshoy Ice Dome, which seats 12,000, resembles a Fabergé egg.
 The Shayba Arena, seating 7,000, was supposed to be a moveable structure but eventually stayed in Sochi.
-Both venues are international sized (60 meters by 30 meters).
+Both venues are IIHF-sized (60 meters by 30 meters).

 The men's tournament had twelve teams competing and the women's tournament had eight teams: tournament play began on 8 February 2014.
 The women's concluded on 20 February and the men's on 23 February.

-Canada men's and Canada women's national teams went through the tournament undefeated repeating its gold medalist achievements at the 2010 Vancouver Winter Olympics.
+Canada men's and Canada women's national teams went through the tournament undefeated, repeating its gold medal achievements at the 2010 Vancouver Winter Olympics.